tinykishore/autorepair-win/README.md

 # Autorepair
-A batch file that runs tree in C drive followed by SFC and DISM. `repair.bat` requires confirmation from user. but `autorepair.bat` don't require confiramation.
+A batch file that runs tree in C drive followed by SFC and DISM.
+Run any one of them with administrative privilege and grab a cup of coffee.